RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: INTRODUCTION

 Many systems require a depth camera for sensing.
-But depth cameras exhibit noise that is difficult to model \cite{sterzentsenko2019self,chaudhary2016noise,sweeney2019icra,mallick2014sensors,haider2022sensors,handa:etal:2014,baruhov2020gan,nguyen2012kinect,iversen2017kinect}, with transparent/reflective surfaces \cite{sajjan2020clear}, dark surfaces, and occlusions being among the most obvious challenges.
-Depth cameras often also exhibit large holes in the output due to these errors or occlusions \cite{gu2017learning}, thus making accurate downstream processing more difficult.
-With the rise in popularity of deep neural networks, there is reason to believe that RGB images can be used to estimate depth as well as, or better than, off-the-shelf depth sensors.
+But depth cameras exhibit noise that is difficult to model \cite{sterzentsenko2019self,chaudhary2016noise,sweeney2019icra,mallick2014sensors,haider2022sensors,handa:etal:2014,baruhov2020gan,nguyen2012kinect,iversen2017kinect}, and they struggle to handle transparent/reflective surfaces \cite{sajjan2020clear}, dark surfaces, and occlusions.
+Due to these errors or occlusions, depth cameras often exhibit large holes in the output \cite{gu2017learning}, thus making accurate downstream processing more difficult.
+With the increased progress of deep neural networks, there is reason to believe that RGB images can be used to estimate depth as well as, or perhaps even better than, off-the-shelf depth sensors.
 After all, compared with triangulation-based depth sensors, multi-view RGB images provide mathematically identical information; moreover, RGB cameras are generally more ubiquitous, cheaper, and higher resolution, which provides opportunities for deep networks to memorize inductive depth biases.
 Indeed, in some cases, deep networks have been shown to estimate depth from multiple RGB images better than the output of depth cameras~\cite{lin2021iros:mvml}.

-To overcome these limitations, we present a system for collision-free motion generation of a tabletop robot manipulator based on 3D reconstruction of a tabletop scene observed by an RGB camera from multiple views.
+To explore this potential, we present a system for collision-free motion generation of a tabletop robot manipulator based on 3D reconstruction of a tabletop scene observed by an RGB camera from multiple views.
 Different from prior work, the primary novelty of our method is to build a \emph{Euclidean full signed distance function (ESDF)}~\cite{oleynikova2017iros:voxblox} representation of the geometry of the scene from only RGB images, which is then used for reactive control.
 Concretely, in this work we explore the possibility of extracting the ESDF representation of the scene from a learned neural radiance field (NeRF) encoding~\cite{mildenhall2020eccv:nerf}.